Yupei-Du/uunlp-group-meeting/README.md

-# uunlp-group-meeting
+# Utrecht University NLP Group Meeting

-Repository for hosting UU NLP group meeting materials
+Repository for hosting UU NLP group meeting materials.

+In the folder for each semester we host the slides and other materials for each meeting.